 Immerse yourself in our wonderful Rita Angus Village by viewing our virtual tour.

-Stroll through the lovely gardens, explore our village amenities, and step into a beautiful serviced apartment.
+Stroll through the lovely gardens, explore our village amenities, and step into a beautiful assisted-living apartment.
 You can navigate your way through each featured room or area of the village and really get a feel for the space.
 All without leaving your house.